DanChaltiel/actions/README.md

 ## List of actions

-1. [DanChaltiel/actions/bumb-dev-version](https://github.com/DanChaltiel/actions/tree/v2/bump-dev-version) - Bump the dev version when triggered.
+1. [DanChaltiel/actions/bumb-dev-version](https://github.com/DanChaltiel/actions/tree/v3/bump-dev-version) - Bump the dev version when triggered.
-Can create the associated tag.
+Can create the associated tag and update `README.md`.
-1. WIP